A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 3. Examine The Parts And Replace As Necessary

 At this point, you may have found the O-ring in a cartridge faucet.
-Take the cartridge from the tap and cut off the O-ring using a utility knife.
+Take the cartridge from the tap body and cut off the O-ring using a utility knife.
 After this, you can replace the ring with one coated in the plumber’s grease.
 If the damage is extensive, consider replacing the entire cartridge.

-When dealing with a ball faucet, you can install new springs, cam washers and valve seats to fix the leak.
+When dealing with a ball faucet, you can install new springs, cam washers, and valve seats to fix a leaking tap.
 Ensure that the replacement parts are compatible with your faucet type.
+For a dripping tap, inspect the tap bonnet and replace the jumper valve if necessary.
 Lastly, for ceramic disk-type faucets, replace the neoprene seals under the cylinder.

 Like with ball faucets, you should ensure the new parts are compatible with the tap.
 If the damage to it is extensive enough, consider replacing the entire cylinder.

 4. Reassemble And Test Your Faucet